 The scheme applies only to the bill based on a property at the time of the revaluation.
 If there are any changes to the property after the revaluation date, transitional arrangements will not normally apply to the part of a bill that applies to any increase in rateable value due to those changes.

 Any transitional adjustments will be shown on the front of your bill and in the calculation on the rear of the bill.

 For further information about transitional arrangements please contact us.

 The scheme caps increases to rates bills over a five-year period and is funded by capping reductions in other rates bills (option 3).
 The caps are structured as follows:

 |RV is £18000 or more||Upward cap (large properties)||12.5%||17.5%||20%||25%||25%|

 |RV is £18000 or more||Downward cap (large properties)||4.6%||6.7%||7%||13%||13%|

-The Chancellor announced in his Autumn Statement that there would be an extension of transitional arrangements for certain properties from 1 April 2015.
-These are as follows:
+The chancellor announced in the 2014 autumn statement that there would be an extension of transitional arrangements for certain properties from 1 April 2015.
+These were as follows:

 |RV is below £18000||Upward cap (small properties)||15%||15%|